-We are pleased to attach our Audit Plan which sets out how we intend to carry out our responsibilities as your auditor.
+We are pleased to attach our Audit Plan which sets out how we intend to carry out our responsibilities as auditor.
 Its purpose is to provide the Audit Committee with a basis to review our proposed audit approach and scope for the 2016/17 audit in accordance with the requirements of the Local Audit and Accountability Act 2014, the National Audit Office's 2015 Code of Audit Practice, the Statement of Responsibilities issued by Public Sector Audit Appointments (PSAA) Ltd, auditing standards and other professional requirements.
 It is also to ensure that our audit is aligned with the Committee's service expectations.

-This plan summarises our initial assessment of the key risks driving the development of an effective audit for the Council, and outlines our planned audit strategy in response to those risks.
+This plan summarises our initial assessment of the key risks driving the development of an effective audit for the Council and outlines our planned audit strategy in response

-We welcome the opportunity to discuss this Audit Plan with you on 23 January 2017 and to understand whether there are other matters which you consider may influence our audit.
+We welcome the opportunity to discuss this plan with the Committee on 19 January 2017 and to understand whether there are other matters which it considers may influence our audit.